All recreational users should review the general Recreational Use information page and the Important Safety Notice thereon!

-The State of Maine has entered into ATV and/or snowmobile trail agreements with Wagner and many of its clients.
+The State of New Hampshire has entered into ATV and/or snowmobile trail agreements with Wagner and its landowners.
 Under these agreements, local clubs may work with the state to designate and maintain trails.
 ATVs may only be used pursuant to Wagner’s ATV Policy, which generally restricts use to designated trails.

-Coos Canyon Rock and Gift Shop administers free recreational prospecting permits for Wagner.
+Coos Canyon Rock and Gift Shop administers free recreational prospecting permits for Wagner, even in New Hampshire.
 Please visit their website for further details.

 Hunting and Trapping

-Hunting for deer, upland birds, moose and small game is allowed, subject to Maine regulations and the following Wagner policies:
+Hunting for deer, upland birds, moose and small game is allowed, subject to New Hampshire regulations and the following Wagner policies:

 Wagner’s ATV policy also allows for the retrieval of downed large game in some instances.

-In accordance with recommended management strategies from the Department of Inland Fisheries & Wildlife, Wagner offers bear bait permits for a fee.
-Please call Wagner’s Roxbury field office at 207.369.9759 for further information.
+In accordance with recommended management strategies from the Fish & Game Department, Wagner offers bear bait permits for a fee.
+A permit to bait wildlife must be signed by WFM and submitted to NH Fish & Game headquarters postmarked by the first Monday in August for bear.
+Please call Wagner’s Bangor, ME field office at 207.990.0050 x2024 for further information.
 Only bear bait permit holders may use hounds on Wagner-managed lands during bear season, and only subject to permit conditions.

 Bird dogs are not considered under our hunting with hounds policy, and are allowed on Wagner-managed lands during upland bird seasons.

-Any commercial guide or other venture making use of Wagner-managed lands and roads for recreational purposes (whether for hunting, wildlife observation, rafting access, or any other purpose) must contact Wagner at 207.369.9759 to discuss appropriate permissions and to provide evidence of adequate insurance coverage.
+Any commercial guide or other venture making use of Wagner-managed lands and roads for recreational purposes (whether for hunting, wildlife observation, rafting access, or any other purpose) must contact Wagner at 207.990.0050 x2024 to discuss appropriate permissions and to provide evidence of adequate insurance coverage.